 It is understood and agreed, and it is the intention of the parties hereto, that the dentist is an independent contractor and that the dentist is not an employee, agent, joint venture, or partner of the Employer for any purpose whatsoever.
 Both parties acknowledge that neither Contractor nor any of Contractor's employees or agents is an employee of the Employer for state or federal tax purposes.
-Neither Contractor nor any of Contractor's employee benefits of the dental practice, such as a group insurance, profit-sharing or retirement benefits.
+Neither Contractor nor any of Contractor's employees or agents is entitled to or eligible for any employee benefits of the dental practice, such as a group insurance, profit-sharing or retirement benefits.
 Contractor shall retain the right to perform services for others during the term of this Agreement so long as these services are not inconsistent or incompatible with Contractor's obligations under this Agreement.
 Contractor has no authority to act, to enter into any contract, to make any commitment, or to incur any liability on behalf of the dental practice, and Contractor must not represent to any third party that Contractor has any such authority.